Thursday, July 12, 2018

 The History of the Illinois Country from 1673-1782.

-The Illinois Country (1673-1782) is sometimes referred to as Upper Louisiana, was the vast region of "New France" (hereinafter called Canada).
-While these names generally referred to the entire Upper Mississippi River watershed (the Indians called the Mississippi River, "Sinnissippi," meaning "rocky waters").
+The Illinois Country (1673-1782), sometimes referred to as Upper Louisiana, was the vast region of "New France" (hereinafter called Canada).
+These names generally referred to the entire Upper Mississippi River watershed.
 The French colonial settlement was concentrated along the Mississippi and Illinois Rivers in what is now the states of Illinois and Missouri, with outposts in Indiana.

 Explored in 1673 from Green Bay to the Arkansas River by the Canadien expedition of Louis Jolliet and Jacques Marquette, the area was claimed by France.
 It was settled primarily from the Païs d'en Haut [French: "up country" or "upper country"] in the context of the fur trade.
 Over time, the fur trade took some French to the far reaches of the Rocky Mountains, especially along the branches of the broad Missouri River valley.
 The French name, Pays des Illinois, means "Land of the Illinois [plural]" and is a reference to the Illinois Confederation, a group of related Algonquian tribes (usually referred to as "Illinois" or the "Illiniwek" or "Illini." who were a group of Indian tribes in the upper Mississippi River valley.
 The tribes were the Kaskaskia, Cahokia, Peoria, Tamaroa, Moingwena, Michigamea, Chepoussa, Chinkoa, Coiracoentanon, Espeminkia, Maroa, and Tapouara).

 The Illinois Country's landscape of today's Illinois boundaries was a patchwork of prairies, forests, marshes, and swamps.
 Bison and elk roamed the upland prairies, bears and mountain lions prowled the forests and swamps, and the skies were often darkened by large flocks of pigeons.
 Bordering the land were three large streams: the Mississippi, Ohio, and Wabash rivers.
-To the northeast lay one of the world's largest freshwater lakes, Lake Michigan.
+One of the world's largest freshwater lakes, Lake Michigan, lies to the northeast.
 These and other aquatic and wetland environments teemed with many different species of waterfowl, fish, and freshwater mollusks.

 FRENCH FORTS BUILT IN ILLINOIS: